apache/cloudstack-documentation/source/installguide/configuration.rst

    -  **Name.** A name for the zone.

-   -  **DNS 1 and 2.** These are DNS servers for use by guest VMs in the zone.
+   -  **DNS 1 and 2.** These are DNS servers for use by Guest Instances in the zone.
 These DNS servers will be accessed via the public network you will add later.
 The public IP addresses for the zone must have a route to the DNS server named here.

-   -  **Internal DNS 1 and Internal DNS 2.** These are DNS servers for use by system VMs in the zone (these are VMs used by CloudStack itself, such as virtual routers, console proxies, and Secondary Storage VMs.)
+   -  **Internal DNS 1 and Internal DNS 2.** These are DNS servers for use by system VMs in the zone (these are instances used by CloudStack itself, such as virtual routers, console proxies, and Secondary Storage VMs.)
 These DNS servers will be accessed via the management traffic network interface of the System VMs.
 The